 The Powerful Properties of Kefir’s Natural Probiotics

 It’s the good bacteria and yeasts that are left behind as a result of kefir’s unique fermentation process that make it such a powerful health food.
-While kefir is often compared to yogurt–and in taste, they can be quite similar–the room temperature fermentation process that kefir goes through helps to provide it with a significantly larger range of healthy bacteria strains.
+While kefir is often compared to yogurt—and in taste, they can be quite similar—the room temperature fermentation process that kefir goes through helps to provide it with a significantly larger range of healthy bacteria strains.
 Also known as probiotics, these beneficial types of bacteria can support a wide range of bodily processes, from digestion to immune system regulation.
-Multiple studies have found that kefir contains an average of 30 different strains of bacteria and yeasts.
-In comparison, the average yogurt contains just four to six types of probiotic strains.
+Multiple studies have found that kefir has an average of 30 different strains of bacteria and yeasts.
+In comparison, the average yogurt has just four to six types of probiotic strains.

 The diversity in probiotics found in kefir helps to support whole body health.
 Different probiotic strains provide benefits to different areas of the body and help to boost different bodily processes, so the wide variety of strains in the average serving of kefir allow it to address several health concerns.
-For example, a strain that is unique to kefir–Lactobacillus kefiri–has been found to guard against several harmful bacterial infections such as salmonella and E. coli.
-Other strains of probiotics in kefir can help regulate digestive tract function, helping with both occasional digestive issues and ongoing conditions such as irritable bowel syndrome.
+For example, a strain that is unique to kefir—Lactobacillus kefiri—has been found to guard against several harmful bacterial infections such as salmonella, staphylococcus, and other pathogens.
+(2) Other strains of probiotics in kefir can help support digestive system function, helping with both occasional digestive issues and ongoing conditions such as irritable bowel syndrome.
 There’s even some evidence that certain probiotics in kefir might be able to inhibit tumor growth.
+(3)

 And what about weight loss?
-Yes, besides the immune system boosting and digestive tract improving benefits of kefir’s natural probiotics, there’s plenty of evidence that naturally-occurring probiotics like those found in kefir can indeed rev your metabolism and help you reach your weight loss goals.
+Besides the immune system support and digestive health benefits of kefir’s natural probiotics, there’s plenty of evidence that naturally-occurring probiotics like those found in kefir can indeed rev your metabolism and potentially help you reach your weight loss goals.

 How Probiotics Can Help Support Weight Loss